No, I did not disappear into the sunset.

 And then we were home.
 Cold and sunny, but home.
 The dogs gave us a giant welcome.
 And as our tummies were worn out, we started the week with something simple.
 Well, I guess we really started on Sunday after the BIG Bronco’s game with a giant muffaletta.
 China Boy really misses sandwiches which are hard to get in Shanghai, so we made a big one.
 And then we were worn out.
 Our tummies said enough.
 He headed to Vail and I made chicken soup.
 Not just any chicken soup.
 Not my mama’s chicken soup.
 I made Vietnamese chicken soup.
 Simple and quick, this one uses a store bought rotisserie chicken.
 It is full of flavor and perfect for when you have those after the vacation blues.

 Vietnamese soups are often served with the broth in a separate bowl.
 It is up to the eaters to add the condiments of their choice.
 You will love the addition of 5 spice powder and the star anise.
 This tastes like a very complex broth, when in actuality, it is simple to put together.
-Vietnamese chicken soup just may become your next go to soup.
-Frankly I could slurp this every day!
+Vietnamese chicken soup or chicken pho just may become your next go to soup.
+Frankly, I could slurp this every day!

 8 1/2 c store bought low sodium chicken broth